PROCEDURES

 (c)

-No person shall act as a presiding officer in a hearing concerning a matter in which such person or a member of his family has a personal financial interest.
+No person shall act as a presiding officer in a hearing concerning a matter in which such person or a member of such person's family has a personal financial interest.

 Section 3-7-7.
 Authority of Presiding Officer.
 Any presiding officer shall have authority, within the limitations of the ordinance authorizing the hearing, to: